Naked Eyes

-Naked Eyes are an English new wave band.
+Naked Eyes were an English new wave and synth-pop band.
 Formed in 1982 by vocalist Pete Byrne and keyboardist Rob Fisher, the band had four US top 40 singles in the 1980s.
-Naked Eyes are best known for their hit cover version of "Always Something There to Remind Me" (1983).
+Naked Eyes are best known for their hit cover version of "Always Something There to Remind Me" (1982) & their hit song "Promises, Promises."

 History

 Naked Eyes was formed by Pete Byrne (vocals) and Rob Fisher (keyboards), two college friends from Bath, England.
-The two musicians had previously been members of Neon, a new wave band that also included future Tears for Fears members Roland Orzabal and Curt Smith.
+They had both been members of Neon, a new wave band that also included future Tears for Fears members Roland Orzabal and Curt Smith.